prasahu29/SMS-Send-/README.md

 # SMS-Send
-Send a SMS using fast2sms API using python
+Send an SMS by using fast2sms API using python
+With Tkinter